luckyowl20/csci3308_group_project/Milestones/lab11-TestingMilestone.md

   1. Alice manually navigates to `/chat/(user id)`.
   2. Attempts to send a message.
 - **Expected Result:** Backend rejects the message or shows an error; message is not saved.
-- **Actual Result:** : User is able to send a message to a user that they are not friends/matched with.
-User is still not able to send message to themselves (database reject self messages)
+- **Actual Result:** This test fails partially.
+User is able to navigate to chat/(user id) and send messages to that user they are not friends/matched with.
+User is not able to send messages to themselves.

 ---